 The soldiers of the Wehrmacht set themselves very high professional standards so that when they went to war in 1939, they did so with enthusiasm and the strong conviction that they were the finest soldiers in the world.

 Hitler’s main problem with the Army came from certain senior officers who opposed his aggressive foreign policy and held conservative views on the conduct of war, but these men had little influence.
-Their opposition was always hesitant, and affected by their approval of Hitler’s modernisation programme, while they would always be bypassed or replaced if they proved too troublesome.
+Their opposition was always hesitant, and affected by their approval of Hitler’s modernization program, while they would always be bypassed or replaced if they proved too troublesome.
 The German Army of World War II was in general a loyal, obedient and confident instrument of the Nazi dictator.